-Parkinson’s is a progressive neurological condition, which is characterized by both motor (movement) and non-motor symptoms.
-In spite of many common symptoms each person will experience and demonstrate an individual presentation of the condition.
+Parkinson’s is a progressive neurological condition, which is characterised by both motor (movement) and non-motor symptoms.

 The provisional medical diagnosis is based on symptoms because there is no definitive medical test or radiological procedure which diagnoses Parkinson’s.
 The diagnostic criteria is composed of four cardinal symptoms which are: